strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+-- 4 Dec 2024 --

+- In attempting to correct errors noticed other issues being created.
+Reset before this work began to analyze closer.
+In the process did create solution for if server is down by implementing custom alert modal created earlier.

+---

 -- 2 Dec 2024 --

 - Update to cart item so that if cart item quantity exceeds given amount then customer is alerted via our alert modal component instead of browser alert.